-- Purpose: This form illustrates the general behavior and reasonableness of building vulnerability functions for hypothetical windspeeds over hypothetical exposure data. - A. Windspeeds for 96 ZIP Codes and sample personal and commercial residential exposure data are provided in the file named "FormV1Input15.xlsx."
+Purpose: This form illustrates the general behavior and reasonableness of building hurricane vulnerability functions for hypothetical windspeeds over hypothetical exposure data.

+A. Windspeeds for 96 ZIP Codes and sample personal and commercial residential exposure data are provided in the file named "FormVIInput17.xlsx."
 The windspeeds and ZIP Codes represent a hypothetical hurricane track.
 Model the sample personal and commercial residential exposure data provided in the file against these windspeeds at the specified ZIP Codes and provide the damage ratios summarized by windspeed (mph) and construction type.

 The windspeeds provided are one-minute sustained 10-meter windspeeds.
 The sample personal and commercial residential exposure data provided consists of four structures (one of each construction type - wood frame, masonry, manufactured home, and concrete) individually placed at the population centroid of each of the ZIP Codes provided.
 Each ZIP Code is subjected to a specific windspeed.

-For completing Part A, Estimated Damage for each individual windspeed range is the sum of ground up loss to all structures in the ZIP Codes subjected to that individual windspeed range, excluding demand surge and storm surge.
-Subject Exposure is all exposures in the ZIP Codes subjected to that individual windspeed range is the sum of the ground up loss to all structures of a specific type (wood frame, masonry, manufactured home, or concrete) in all of the windspeed ranges, excluding demand surge and storm surge.
-Subject Exposure is all exposure frame, masonry, manufactured home, or concrete) in all of the windspeed ranges, excluding demand surge and storm surge.
-Subject is all of the ZIP Codes.
+For completing Part A, Estimated Damage for each individual windspeed range is the sum of ground up hurricane loss to all structures in the ZIP Codes subjected to that individual windspeed range, excluding demand surge and storm surge.
+Subject Exposure is all exposures in the ZIP Codes subjected to that individual windspeed range.

+For completing Part B, Estimated Damage is the sum of the ground up hurricane loss to all structures of a specific type (wood frame, masonry, manufactured home, or concrete) in all of the windspeed ranges, excluding demand surge and storm surge.
+Subject Exposure is all exposures of that specific type in all of the ZIP Codes.